Spanish Motorcycles

 In 1957 they released the JM 200 model with a 197cc HV 4 speed engine.
 This proved very popular for both solo and sidecar use.

-The HX125 Helix model appeared in 1959 with deeply valanced guards and a protective grille exting from the rear guard to help prevent entanglement of women's skirts, particularly when riding sidesaddle as was still very much the custom in Spain.
+The HX125 Helix model appeared in 1959 with deeply valanced guards and a protective grille exiting from the rear guard to help prevent entanglement of women's skirts, particularly when riding sidesaddle as was still very much the custom in Spain.
 The chainguard was also fully enclosed.

 A microcar venture began in 1956 but it did not enter production.